Skip to main content

 kubectl apply -f <file_name>

-Specify <file_name> — the name of the yaml file with the manifest for creating the Gateway object.
+Specify <file_name> — the name of the YAML file with the manifest for creating the Gateway object.
 For example, gateway.yaml.

 The created load balancer will appear in the Control Panel: in the top menu, click Products and select Cloud Servers → section Load Balancers → tab Load Balancers.